Ajnasz/vim-dadbod-dbselect/README.md

 # vim-dadbod DBSelect

-Extension for [vim-dadbod](https://github.com/tpope/vim-dadbod) to enable selection database configuration from your prefconfigured list.
+Extension for [vim-dadbod](https://github.com/tpope/vim-dadbod) to enable selection of database configurations from your preconfigured list.

 ## Setup